imwarsame/VideoGameProject/README.md

 # VideoGameAPI
-Gradle project covering REST-assured fundamentals.
+Gradle project covering REST-assured fundamentals using a RESTful API hosted on Swagger.